andrewkibet/WindowsServer/README.md

 Create a simple webpage (index.html) with different content on each server.
 Open a browser and enter the Cluster IP – It should distribute traffic between servers.

+## Benefits of migrating from a Classic Load Balancer

+Using a Network Load Balancer instead of a Classic Load Balancer has the following benefits:

+Ability to handle volatile workloads and scale to millions of requests per second.

+Support for static IP addresses for the load balancer.
+You can also assign one Elastic IP address per subnet enabled for the load balancer.

+Support for registering targets by IP address, including targets outside the VPC for the load balancer.